benbrown/shuttlecraft/README.md

 the real URL served by this app.
 Also note that it is embedded in every post you write - so if you change values in the `account.json` file, your previous posts may break.

+## Debugging

+If you want more logging or want to see what is happening in the background, enable debugging by adding DEBUG=ono:* to the .env file, or starting the app
+with:

+`DEBUG=ono:* npm start`

 ## Where is my data?